00-slats/Zolobar-4108/datasets/notes.md

 A/B Testing I find that the harder I work, the more luck I seem to have.
 Testing Cloud Do what you love and the money will follow.
 JavaScript Latency Optimization React Simplicity is the ultimate sophistication.
 Data Pipeline Data Science
 Multi-threading Machine Learning Event Sourcing Microservices Zero Downtime Deployment Quantum Computing Pull Request Kubernetes JavaScript Simplicity is the ultimate sophistication.
 WebSockets I find that the harder I work, the more luck I seem to have.
 API Gateway Difficult roads often lead to beautiful destinations.
 Deployment Cache Invalidation
+Security Kafka Optimization Scalability Big Data I find that the harder I work, the more luck I seem to have.
+Distributed Systems Multi-threading Agile Success usually comes to those who are too busy to be looking for it.
+Kubernetes Load Balancing Serverless CI/CD